About the Game:

 Q6.
 How can I play PolitiCraft in my classroom?

-We have several free lesson plans for introducing and playing the game on our website.
+o Check out the “Getting Started with PolitiCraft” page which has everything you need to start playing the game in your classroom!
+There are several additional free lesson plans for introducing and playing the game on our website.
 We'd also love to hear from you of any other ways you might use PolitiCraft in your classroom!

 Q7.
 Who created PolitiCraft?